pannacottaaaaa/Metacrafters-Assessments/ETH + AVAX Intermediate/Functions and Errors/README.md

-# Simple Voting System Smart Contract
+# Decentralized Crowdfunding Platform

 ## Description

-This project contains a Solidity smart contract that implements a basic voting system.
-It allows the contract owner to create proposals and enables users to vote on these proposals.
+This project contains a Solidity smart contract that implements a decentralized crowdfunding platform.
+It allows users to create crowdfunding campaigns, pledge funds to these campaigns, and withdraw funds based on the success of the campaign.
 The contract includes safeguards using `require()` statements to ensure secure and correct operation.
-Events are used to log significant actions such as proposal creation and voting.
+Events are used to log significant actions such as campaign creation, pledging, and withdrawals.

 ---